butterfansubs/midicsv2ass/examples/Gakujin no Uta/README.md

 The song is Gakujin no Uta (岳人の歌; Song of the Alpinist), composer and lyricist unknown.

 This example makes use of MSCX files, which can be opened with [MuseScore 3](https://musescore.org/).
-When following a similar workflow, MSCZ files maybe used instead of MSCX files.
+When following a similar workflow, MSCZ files may be used instead of MSCX files.
 The MSCX format is only used because it is more suitable for storage in a Git repository.

 ## Example workflow